halbritter-lab/pld-progression-grouper/README.md

 This tool is an open-source project, and contributions are welcome.
 Whether it's feature enhancement, bug fixing, or improvements in the algorithm, your input is valuable.

+## Citation policy

+- Please cite the following publication for this tool: [ Sierks D, et al. Modelling polycystic liver disease progression using age-adjusted liver volumes and targeted mutational analysis.
+JHEP Rep. 2022.](https://pubmed.ncbi.nlm.nih.gov/36246085/)
+- A new manuscript reporting the application of this method in autosomal dominant polycystic liver disease is currently under review.
+A link will be provided here upon publication.

 ## Copyright and license

 - All code from this project is licensed under the "MIT No Attribution" (MIT-0) License.
 For more information, please refer to the [License](LICENSE.md) file.